showered_with_creativity_w1 GRADIENT6.jpg

 Bowen Island, British Columbia.

-Andrew Leonard is a community leader, researcher, and clinician-in-training based on Bowen Island, British Columbia.
+Andrew Leonard is a community leader, clinician-in-training, technology consultant, and researcher based on Bowen Island, British Columbia.

-He currently serves as Mayor of Bowen Island Municipality and Board Chair of the BC Mental Health Foundation, where he works at the intersection of public governance, mental health systems, and community wellbeing.
-His professional career spans three decades across youth development, community mental health, housing and homelessness outreach, and public policy.
+He currently serves as Mayor of Bowen Island Municipality and Board Chair of the BC Mental Health Foundation, bringing together public governance, mental health systems leadership, and direct community service in a single practice.
+Over three decades, his career has moved across youth development, community mental health, housing and homelessness outreach, public policy, and technology — not as separate tracks, but as mutually informing domains that share a common centre: how people change, heal, and build lives worth living.

 Andrew holds a Master of Liberal Arts in Extension Studies (Psychology) from Harvard University, where he graduated with distinction.
-His research interests centre on embodiment processes in crisis and suicidal distress, psychedelic-assisted therapy, and psychosocial outcomes for youth living with chronic illness.
-He is a published co-author on intervention research with adolescents with type 1 diabetes and developer of PSI:FI, an online research platform for psychedelic preparation and integration.
+His research interests centre on embodiment processes in crisis and suicidal distress response, psychedelic-assisted therapy, and psychosocial outcomes for youth living with chronic illness.
+He is a published co-author on intervention research with adolescents with type 1 diabetes (Dover et al., 2023, JMIR) and lead developer of PSI:FI, an online research platform for the preparation and integration of clinical and non-clinical psychedelic experiences.

 ABOUT andrew